DIY wood block snowman

 • Weed the adhesive vinyl designs

-• Using transfer tape, apply black coal eyes and mouth and then the orange carrot nose.
+• Using the transfer tape, apply black coal eyes and mouth and then the orange carrot nose.

 • Using a smoother/scraper tool, make sure that the adhesive pieces are secured to the surface.